 Hopewell Junction is a tiny town located in the state of New York.
 With a population of 380 people and six constituent neighborhoods, Hopewell Junction is the 877th largest community in New York.

 Housing costs in Hopewell Junction are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-Hopewell Junction is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Hopewell Junction doesn't have a public transportation system that people use for their commute.

-The per capita income in Hopewell Junction in 2010 was $36,500, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
-This equates to an annual income of $146,000 for a family of four.
+The per capita income in Hopewell Junction in 2018 was $29,333, which is middle income relative to New York, and upper middle income relative to the rest of the US.
+This equates to an annual income of $117,332 for a family of four.

-Hopewell Junction is a very ethnically-diverse town.
+Hopewell Junction is an extremely ethnically-diverse town.
 The people who call Hopewell Junction home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hopewell Junction residents report their race to be White, followed by Black or African-American.
 Hopewell Junction also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.34% of the town’s residents.
-Important ancestries of people in Hopewell Junction include Italian, German, Haitian, and European.
+People of Hispanic or Latino origin account for 42.29% of the town’s residents.
+Important ancestries of people in Hopewell Junction include Irish, German, Italian, Albanian, and Haitian.

 The most common language spoken in Hopewell Junction is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and French.